-Symptoms of PTSD fall into four categories and can vary in severity from individual to individual.
+While everyone’s PTSD looks a little bit different, symptoms of PTSD generally fall into four categories and can vary in severity.

 Intrusive thoughts can take many forms: involuntary memories, nightmares and flashbacks are commonly experienced by those with PTSD.
 These thoughts can be so completely vivid that the individual fully believes they are reliving the traumatic experience in the moment.